worklearnlabs/ai-lms/README.md

 The Adaptive Learning System is a web-based platform built for AI enthusiasts and professionals who want to learn and master AI through hands-on implementation.
 It simplifies daily learning operations by providing personalized AI workflow blueprints, step-by-step implementation guides, and actionable insights to help users advance their careers or grow their businesses.
 By blending human validation with automated processes, the platform ensures users not only execute AI projects efficiently but also learn from every implementation with measurable progress.

 This project is being built to address the gap between theoretical AI education and practical application.
-The key objectives are to offer a highly adaptive learning environment that customizes content based on the user’s self-assessed AI skill levels and career objectives, and to create a robust system that integrates multiple AI services with fallback mechanisms to ensure continuous operation.
+The key objectives are to offer a highly adaptive learning environment that customizes content based on the user's self-assessed AI skill levels and career objectives, and to create a robust system that integrates multiple AI services with fallback mechanisms to ensure continuous operation.
 Success will be measured by user engagement, the quality and evolution of AI blueprints, and the seamless integration of AI-guided learning with practical, real-world outcomes.

 ## 2. In-Scope vs. Out-of-Scope